 The two monuments stood opposite one another between Tempio di Vespasiano and Arco di Settimio Severo.
 They both had the same purpose i.e. to indicate the very centre of Rome.
 Milion, an arch having the same purpose as Miliarum Aureum was erected at Nova Roma (Constantinople) when it became the capital of the Roman Empire.
 Umbilicus Urbis (Rome's Navel) was a small circular building which resembled the omphalos which marked the centre of the world at Delphi.
 It might have been built on the site of Mundus, a well dug by Romulus to establish a passage towards the Underworld.

 Basilica Aemilia: (left) relief portraying Sabine soldiers throwing their shields at Tarpea; (right) decorative relief which is also shown in the image used as background for this page.
 You may wish to see another relief depicting the Rape of the Sabines

 The Romans did not go to the Forum to see the arches and the temples which celebrated the emperors.
 They went there because of the basilicas, large public buildings where business, legal and political matters were discussed and where one could learn what was going on in the city.
 Basilicas were usually surrounded by a portico and by arcades with shops and taverns.
 These buildings can be found in all ancient Roman towns.
-You may wish to see those at Pompeii and Ephesus (the latter was turned into a church).
+You may wish to see those at Pompeii, Ephesus (the latter was turned into a church) and Leptis Magna.